 Day five – Friday in Dublin

 Our plane was departing in the afternoon, so we decided to spend the morning at the Kilmainham Gaol prison.
 We thought the best way to get there would be by taking a Hop-On-Hop-Off bus.
-Since, Marijan wanted to ride on it since we came to Dublin (I know, I know… I also have thought I’ve left a four year old at home) we’ve decided to take it to get to the prison.
+Since Marijan wanted to ride on it since we came to Dublin (I know, I know… I also have thought I’ve left a four-year-old at home) we’ve decided to take it to get to the prison.

 Green Dublin bus

 When we were entering the bus, I’ve asked our driver is it possible to get out at the prison and he told me, with a completely serious look, that unfortunately, this is a ‘hop-on-stay-on’ kind of bus, and we can’t leave it before the end of the tour.
 He said that totally serious and I wasn’t even aware he was joking with me.
-So, I was like, ohh, that’s really a shame, but there’s nothing we could do now… Well, after some time I realized that’s a famous Irish humour.
+So, I was like, ohh, that’s really a shame, but there’s nothing we could do now… Well, after some time I realised that’s a famous Irish humour.
 I’ll just say we loved our driver and his humour so much, we missed the prison and stayed on a bus until the end of the ride.

 *TIP: We’ve missed the Kilmainham Gaol prison, but with what have I heard about it, it’s an amazing place.
 So, plan your last day better than us and try to visit it!

-Lunch at a sea food bar
+Lunch at a seafood bar

 It’s a beautiful country with such a great spirit, personality and people.
 If you’re planning your trip to Dublin, definitely include some sights where you can learn about its history, fight for independence and emigration.
 And, of course, don’t forget to read something written by one of the famous Irish writers before your trip.

 *A big thanks to Ierland Toerisme for helping us organise our trip and providing us with media passes and some complementary entrance tickets while there.